CenturyLinkCloud/PublicKB/Cloud Application Manager/Automating Deployments/deploymentpolicy-box.md

 ![Share deployment policy box](../../images/cloud-application-manager/deploymentpolicyboxes-share.png)

 | Share Access | Description |
 |--------------|-------------|
 | **Is Owner** | Rename or delete the policy metadata and edit the policy settings if you have edit access to the provider registered in Cloud Application Manager. |
 | **Can Edit** | Change the policy box metadata and edit the policy settings if you have edit access to the provider. |
 | **Can View** | Consume the policy to deploy boxes. |

+For more information about sharing, see [sharing boxes, instances and providers](../Core Concepts/workspaces-and-collaboration.md#sharing-boxes-instances-and-providers).

 ### Control Box Deployments with Admin Boxes